Best & Worst Chevrolet Colorado Years

 • Engine troubles that’d make any mechanic sweat

-Want the grisly details?
+Want the gruesome details?

 Check out the NHTSA recalls and complaints for 2004, 2005, and 2006 models.